Zhong-Lab-UCSD/HiFislides/README.md

 Note that here we use dummy codes just to provide and overview of the main steps of the workflow.
 More information can be found [here](https://docs.google.com/document/d/1MvXPgTVzzeAEnmRXDRuaJMY-U_ENorQMPzqpLVOJWA0/edit#).

+The data processing is performed separately with two shell scripts for library 1 of spatial barcodes and library 2 of HiFi-Slide read pairs:

+- `spatial_barcode_processing.sh`: step 1 below.
+The entire log of this workflow with the executed commands and the timestamps is saved into a file named `flowcell_ID.log`
-The entire log of the workflow with the executed commands and the timestamps is saved into a file named `sample_name.log`.
+- `HiFi_processing_pipeline.sh`: steps 2-8 below.
+The entire log of this workflow with the executed commands and the timestamps is saved into a file named `sample_name.log`.

-## 1. Deduplication of spatial barcodes (L1R1)
+## 1. Deduplication of spatial barcodes (L1R1) and BWA index creation
 ```
 surfdedup AAAL33WM5:1:1 *_L1R1.fastq.gz > L1R1_dedup.fasta 2>L1R1_dup.txt
 ```